 INTRODUCTION:

-The SPICE, VHDL-AMS and Verilog-AMS languages are supported by IBIS.
+The SPICE, IBIS-ISS, VHDL-AMS and Verilog-AMS languages are supported by IBIS.
 This chapter describes how models written in these languages can be referenced and used by IBIS files.

 Table 11 shows the keywords used by the language extensions within the IBIS framework.